Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Theoretical Results and Supplementary Analyses

 \begin{itemize}[leftmargin=*] \item \textit{Overlapping} contexts (\textbf{Solvable})

-The policy class $\Pi_{\text{unaware}}$ is the set of all \textit{context-unaware} policies that don't receive any context information as input, either explicit or inferred.
+The policy class $\Pi_{\text{unaware}}$ is the set of all \textit{context-unaware} Markovian policies $\pi(a\mid s)$ that do not receive the context $c$, an inferred context embedding $z_t$, or trajectory history $\tau_t$ as input.
 If the contexts are overlapping, the optimal policies $\pi^*_c$ for different $c$ are similar.
 Therefore, a single policy $\pi \in \Pi_{\text{unaware}}$ can exist that is near-optimal for all $c \in \mathcal{C}$.
 The agent is effectively solving a single, slightly broader MDP.

 \item \textit{Non-overlapping} contexts (\textbf{Inherently limited})